I used to always feel like I had too much to do.

 For example, preparing dinner used to be a chore.
 But now it has become an opportunity to cultivate joy and presence.

 My partner Loïc and I begin the ritual by choosing a vinyl to listen to.
-(At the moment, we’re gaga over Common’s Resurrection.)
+(At the moment, we’re gaga over Common and Pete Rock’s Auditorium Volume 1.)
 The familiar sound of the needle hitting the record brings a smile to our faces.

 Then we get to our posts: Loïc chops the vegetables, his Santoku knife drumming on the bamboo cutting board.
 I rinse the rice and operate the stove.